 The ultimate pursuit

 “Ultimately, we want to move towards a situation in which we perform a Measurement System Analysis right from the start, collect measurement data from the first production orders and then determine a sample size.
 By measuring various parameters on the shop floor, such as temperature, vibration, humidity, etc., the operator behind the CNC machines, together with the measurement data, gains insight into the production process at all times.
 This means that adjustments can be made immediately in case of process variation.
 Then you can always do everything in the same way.
 It will take some time before we get there.
 We also have a Continuous Improvement plan.
-Within Lean Six Sigma you have the CIMM model that consists of five levels.
+Within Lean Six Sigma you have the CIMM model of LSSA that consists of five levels.
 We want to use the Continuous Improvement plan to reach the highest (5) level within a few years. "

 Pioneering, puzzling, trying and enthusing colleagues